rgmejiagroup/HaciendaOps/README.md

 ---

-## 📂 Example use flow
+## 📂 Example workflow

 1. A worker scans a QR code at a planting site.
 2. They reference the relevant `plant.md` entry for care instructions.
-3. If a better method is discovered, they log a Kaizen proposal.
+3. If a better method is discovered, they modify a resource as necessary.
 4. Once approved, the `docs/` folder is updated with the new best practice.

 ---